bruneaug/DShield-SIEM/README.md

   - logstash-202-filter-cowrie-webhoneypot.conf <br>
 You can keep these default or edit each files and change them.

-Now execute docker compose to build the ELK server applications. <br>
+The script change_perms.sh will configure some of the files before starting the installation of the docker components.<br) Now execute docker compose to build the ELK server applications. <br>
 This will build: Kibana, Elasticsearch, elastic-agent, Logstash and load the Cowrie parsers, configuration files and dashboard.<br>
 ````
+ ~/scripts/change_perms.sh
 sudo docker compose up -d
 ````
 Installation Completed